yooakim/demo/README.md

 * .NET Framework Core
 * [Razor Pages](https://docs.microsoft.com/en-us/aspnet/core/mvc/razor-pages/index?tabs=visual-studio) - is a new feature of ASP.NET Core MVC that makes coding page-focused scenarios easier and more productive.

+## Deploying the app

+More information about how to deploy can be found [here](./docs/HOWTO-Deploy.cmd)

 ## Content